wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 while installing the wheel.
 Otherwise, their use can be limited to build time or disabled entirely, in which case the list of supported variant properties is encoded into the variant metadata.

-Package managers must not install or run untrusted variant providers without the explicit user opt-in.
+Package managers must not install or run untrusted variant provider plugins without the explicit user opt-in.
 Provider packages must not specify any dependencies, and the installer must ensure that no dependencies are installed if specified in the provider package metadata.